In case of Rain

 If after the following the above procedure, you arrive at your game and it does not play, you will be paid for our first game.
 Make sure to submit your game report on-line and indicate the game was cancelled or field pulled.

 The cancellation of WYSL travel games DOES NOT affect other league matches (i.e. Cup or Premier).
 Referees assigned to these matches should contact home team coaches and your assignor for all other games.

 In Case of Thunder or Lightning

-At the first sound of thunder or sign of lightning, coaches and referees must pull all players off the pitch and seek shelter in a nearby building or vehicles.
+At the first sound of thunder or sign of lightning, referees must pull all players off the pitch and seek shelter in a nearby building or vehicles.
 Games and practices should not restart until at least 30 minutes have passed since the last thunder or lightning.
 Additional sound of thunder or sign of lightning, resets the 30 minute count.

 The Heat Index